-Roselle (hibiscus sabdariffa) 30 seeds
+Roselle (hibiscus sabdariffa) 50 seeds

-Down here in South Florida Roselle is an incredibly popular home garden plant because its beautiful, easy to grow, and produces hundreds of roselle calyx (thats the beautiful jewel toned seed pod that is used for hibiscus tea) which are very hard to find grown organically, and sold fresh.
+Down here in South Florida Roselle is an incredibly popular home garden plant because its beautiful, easy to grow, and produces hundreds of roselle calyx (thats the beautiful jewel toned seed pod that is used for hibiscus tea) which are very hard to find grown organically or fresh.
 Due to its popularity here in Florida theres now a "Florida Cranberry Alliance" that is doing its best to familiarize the public with this tart and tropical alternative to the bog cranberry.

-Roselle is a long growing plant and thusly is not well suited to areas with short warm growing seasons.
-Its recommended for zones 8 - 10 and can be planted in zones 6 and 7 if started indoors in a greenhouse.
+Its hard to convey just how much we love love love this unique tropical tea plant!
+Roselle is day-length sensitive so we only grow seedlings from April through September.
+Starting in October the plant begins to flower like crazy and then produce hundreds of calyxes that mature around Thanksgiving and Christmas.
+Roselle is a long growing season plant and thusly is not well suited to areas with short warm growing seasons.
+It’s recommended for zones 8 - 11 and can be planted in zones 6 and 7 if started indoors in a greenhouse.
 Florida, Georgia, Louisiana, Alabama, Texas, California, Hawaii, and Puerto Rico are perfect states to try Roselle in.

 Seeds have been tested for reliable germination in our nursery at 80 degree daytime temperatures.
 We recommend using them within 1 year of date of purchase.